Soundbone Traditional Arts

 Catherine Wright

-Catherine Wright is a storyteller, multi-arts practitioner and arts educator who divides her time between St John’s and Port Kirwan, Newfoundland.
+Catherine Wright is a storyteller, multi-arts practitioner and arts educator who divides her time between St. John’s and Port Kirwan, Newfoundland.

 A versatile performer who brings warmth and passion to her storytelling, Catherine has presented a broad range of stories (folk and fairy tales, personal narratives, ballads) at schools, festivals, theatres, galleries, outdoor venues and online, in her over 30 years of performance experience.
 Her background in dance is apparent in her storytelling style, and she often includes songs and recitations in her storytelling sets and multidisciplinary performances.

 Catherine is a respected, seasoned arts educator who has worked with a number of community groups over the years.
 She facilitated many ArtsSmarts projects in schools (printmaking, folk dance, silk painting, storytelling, textiles) and has toured to NL schools independently and with Soundbone Traditional Arts Foundation.
+She is pleased to have the opportunity to work with Vinland Music Camp.

 Catherine is past president of St John’s Storytelling and current provincial representative for Storytellers of Canada (SC-CC).